-Is your child at risk of shaken baby syndrome at your Dallas daycare?
+Is your child at risk of shaken baby syndrome while at daycare?

 According to the National Center on Shaken Baby Syndrome, each year 600 to 1,400 American infants suffer severe brain and spinal cord injuries from violent shaking.
 These injuries are classified as shaken baby syndrome (SBS) and can be recognized by the pattern of injury to the brain.
 SBS is considered a form of physical child abuse and often occurs when a caregiver becomes frustrated with a baby that won’t stop crying.
 Many shaken baby syndrome injuries occur in childcare settings.